Urban Logistics Hubs in London

 Are you a courier?

-Contact us if you are interested in any space on the map and we will put you in touch with the owner of the space.
+Contact us using the form further below if you are interested in any space on the map and we will put you in touch with the owner of the space.

 Down

-Why are logistics hubs important in London and the South East?
+Why are logistics hubs important to London and South East England?

-Logistics hubs have an important role to play in promoting healthy and efficient deliveries in London.
-They act as a crucial step for sorting deliveries, which can reduce the number of vehicle trips and congestion, to then enable deliveries to be made on electric vehicle, by bike or on foot.
-This reduces harmful exposure to toxic air pollutants that are bad for our health.
+Logistics hubs play a pivotal role in fostering healthy and efficient deliveries across London.
+By serving as a crucial step for consolidating deliveries, they significantly reduce the number of vehicle trips and congestion.
+This, in turn, paves the way for last-mile deliveries to be made by electric vehicles, bikes, or on foot, thereby contributing to a significant reduction in harmful exposure to toxic air pollutants, a major health concern in our urban environment.

 Why is this map useful?